 Your client with Parkinson's may need more help with tasks such as cleaning their teeth and shaving.
 This is likely if they are less able to use their hands well.
-If they find it harder to move or stand up, make sure there is seating in the shower.
+If your client is finding it harder to move or stand up, make sure there is seating in the shower.

 Remember that Parkinson's is a fluctuating condition.
-So if a person can do things such as clean their teeth independently in the morning, but cannot do the same in the evening, this does not mean they are being difficult, or that they aren't trying.
+So if a person can do things such as clean their teeth independently in the morning, but cannot do the same in the evening, this doesn't mean they are being difficult, or that they aren't trying.